inveniosoftware/invenio/docs/developers/git-workflow.rst

 You never work on the master branch, you always checkout local *topic branches* for every feature you are implementing.
-This will permit you to switch between topics easily, implement some urgent fixes for older releases, publishing some features while retaining features not yet ready for public eyes, etc.
+This will permit you to switch between topics easily, implement some urgent fixes for older releases, publish some features while retaining features not yet ready for public eyes, etc.

-In our workflow example above, we created several branches to tackle several different tasks.
+In our workflow example above we created several branches to tackle several different tasks.

 .. code-block:: console